CHANGE OF DATE: Faculty Council Meeting - March 13, 2026 - Deadline for agenda items is Friday, March 6/2026

 Department/School Reports and Announcements.

-E. Chugunov stated that there will be a LUMINA concert held on Tuesday, January 20, 2026, in the Jean
+E. Chugunov stated that the last LUMINA concert will be held on Tuesday, March 10, 2026, in the Jean

 McNulty Recital Hall.
 Please check the Department of Music’s website for more information.